leinadred/CP_IPS-Update-Monitoring4Nagios/README.md

 # CP_IPS-Update-Monitoring4Nagios
 Script is logging into Checkpoint Management and checking the IPS Database Update Version and Installation Dates.

-For the login, the SDK (https://github.com/CheckPointSW/cp_mgmt_api_python_sdk) is used (Option "unsafe=true" is passed to api, as Nagios is not able to respond to qustions).
+For the login, the SDK (https://github.com/CheckPointSW/cp_mgmt_api_python_sdk) is used (Option "unsafe=true" is passed to api, as Nagios is not able to respond to questions).

 After successful logging in, we are parsing the API output from show-ip-status and comparing it with i.e actual date or "update available" followed by sending an API request to "show-simple-gateways" to fetch managed gateways and running "run-script -> "clish -c "show security-gateway ips status""" on them.
 Now the Versions of installed IPS are compared. if any of the checks above ends with a warning, state is "WARNING". if one check is in critical state, the script gives back "CRITICAL" state and so on.
 Only if all checks are "OK", an OK will be sent to nagios. s based systems.